rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-setup.rst

 Prerequisites
 -------------

+You need the following things to set up Okta:

 - Administrator access to your organization's Okta account.
-- :ref:`Rackspace Federation configuration details<generic-3p-saml-ug>`.
+- The information at :ref:`Rackspace Federation configuration details<generic-3p-saml-ug>`.
-- These instructions are using the **Classic UI** setting in Okta.

 Configure Rackspace Federation at Okta
 --------------------------------------

+This section includes instructions that use the **Classic UI** setting in Okta.

-Follow these steps to set up a Security Assertion Markup Language (SAML) integration with Okta to work with |service|:
+Follow these steps to set up SAML integration with Okta to work with |service|:

-1. Log in to your organization's Okta account using your organization's sign-in page.
+1. Log in to your organization's Okta account by using your organization's sign-in page.

-2. Click **Applications**, located on the top ribbon.
+2. Click **Applications** located on the top ribbon.

 3. On the next screen, click the **Add Application** button.

 4. Next, click the **Create New Application** button.

-5. From within the **Configure a New Application Integration** popup window, select **Web** from the Platform options and **SAML 2.0** from the Sign on method options.
+5. From within the **Configure a New Application Integration** pop-up window, select **Web** from the **Platform** options and **SAML 2.0** from the **Sign on method** options.

 .. image:: ../../_images/Config-okta/create_app_1.png